GACJ/callingitround/content/docs/calling/reading_and_learning_compositions/index.md

 ---
 weight: 5
+title: Reading and Learning Short Touches
 ---

-# Submodule 5: Reading and learning short touches using the most common calling positions
+# Reading and learning short touches using the most common calling positions

-In this section, we’ll put together everything we’ve learned over the course of the module and learn 2 different short touches that use the most common calling positions.
-In addition, I’ve compiled some collections of other short touches that use these calling positions as well; these will be included at the bottom as resources.
+In this section, we’ll put together everything we’ve covered over the course of _Caling It Round_ by learning 2 different short touches that use the most common calling positions.
+In addition, I’ve compiled some collections of other short touches that use these calling positions as well; these collections will be included at the bottom as resources.

 ## Wrong Home, Wrong Home